 Our Results in 2023

-2,664 individuals directly reached by long-term development programs.
+2,664 individuals reached by long-term programs

-299,298 trees planted throughout the country.
+299,298 trees planted throughout the country

 Previous